-When you have been injured in a DoorDash accident, you may be able to file a claim for pain and suffering compensation, excess medical expenses, excess lost wages and other economic damages against the at-fault food delivery driver.
+When you have been injured in a DoorDash accident in Michigan, you may be able to file a claim for pain and suffering compensation, excess medical expenses, excess lost wages and other economic damages against the at-fault food delivery driver.

 DoorDash may also be liable along with the driver under the “respondeat superior” doctrine which makes an employer liable for its employee’s negligence that occurs within the scope of the employee’s employment if the driver was a DoorDash employee rather than an independent contractor.